HL7/cql/input/pages/03-developersguide.md

     list
 ```

-For more inforamtion about messages, refer to [Appendix M - Messages](20-m-messages.html)
+For more information about messages, refer to [Appendix M - Messages](20-m-messages.html)

 ### Nullological Operators